Special offer

 The decisions a principal staff engineer makes can have company-wide implications.
 They may participate in recruiting and managing new talent, provide their own contributions to projects, delegate projects to tech leads and make changes to the development process.
 They can help companies implement new technologies and train workers to use them.

-Experience Level: 10 years or more
+Experience level: 10 years or more

 Software engineering manager

-Required Education: Master’s degree
+Required education: Master’s degree or equivalent skills/experience

-Experience Level: 7-10 years
+Experience level: 7–10 years

 Director of engineering

-Required Education: Master’s degree
+Required education: Master’s degree or equivalent skills/experience

 Vice president of engineering

-Required Education: Master’s degree
+Required education: Master’s degree or equivalent skills/experience

-Experience Level: 10 years or more
+Experience level: 10 years or more

 Chief technology officer

-Required Education: Master’s degree
+Required education: Master’s degree or equivalent skills/experience

-Experience Level: Over 10 years
+Experience level: Over 10 years

 How to create a career ladder